Definitions of Business Intelligence

 What kind of businesses use business intelligence?

-All kinds of business use business intelligence!
-Business intelligence is helpful for businesses of all sizes and industries-from big to small, and from food to software.
+All kinds of companies use business intelligence!
+Business intelligence is helpful for businesses of all sizes and industries - from big to small, and from food to software.
+It's global.

 “In retail, Wal-Mart uses vast amounts of data and category analysis to dominate the industry.
 Harrah’s has changed the basis of competition in gaming from building mega-casinos to analytics around customer loyalty and service.
 Amazon and Yahoo aren't just e-commerce sites; they are extremely analytical and follow a "test and learn" approach to business changes.
 Capital One runs more than 30,000 experiments a year to identify desirable customers and price credit card offers.”
 (Business Intelligence Definitions and Solutions, Ryan Mulcahy)

 As these examples demonstrate, all business can benefit internally as well as externally in terms of customer satisfaction with business intelligence.
 BI enables improved internal communication through simplified collaboration and sharing so that business objectives and performance properly align.

 What’s the difference between business intelligence and competitive intelligence?

 There are a number ways to view discrepancies between business intelligence and competitive intelligence.
 Competitive intelligence is defined as the process of gathering and analysing intelligence about a business's external environment, such as the market landscape for a particular industry or a business's competitors.
 In contrast, business intelligence is understood as internal business insights, what your company is doing.